Skip to main content

 Amstelpark

 Located along the banks of the Amstel River, Amstelpark is a large green space covered in trees.
-At its southern end you’ll find the Riekermolen (Rieter windmill) and within the grounds an orangery, rose garden and even a Japanese garden.
-It’s a popular place for families thanks to mini-golf, a labyrinth, a small train, and a petting garden.
+At its southern end, you’ll find the Riekermolen (Rieter windmill) and, within the grounds, an orangery, rose garden and even a Japanese garden.
+It’s a popular place for families thanks to mini-golf, a labyrinth, a miniature train, and a petting zoo.

 What to see in Amstelpark: